-GEAR: Mesh not less than 2.75 inches stretched and length not to exceed 70 fathoms (420 feet), whether singly or in series.
+GEAR: Mesh no less than 2.75 inches stretched and length not to exceed 70 fathoms (420 feet), whether singly or in series.
 See General Gear Marking Requirements.

 SPECIAL RESTRICTIONS: No person shall possess or harvest American eel from a haul seine between November 1 and December 31.
-FEE: \$25.00 per net.